Social media marketing trends to watch in 2021

 Now, businesses are increasingly using live streams to diversify their social media marketing and content marketing.

-The benefit of livestreaming for business is that your audience experiences an immediate and more authentic connection with your brand sans postproduction.
+The benefit of livestreaming for business is that your audience experiences an immediate and authentic connection with your brand.
 Authenticity in marketing is highly valued.

-If you have the gumption to go live, it’s a very tempting and rewarding way to cut through the curated chaff on social media channels.
+If you can go live, do it.
+It’s a very tempting and rewarding way to cut through the curated chaff on social media channels.